MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/reference/app_compat.md

 # Application Compatability in Windows Containers

 This is a preview.
-While eventually everything that runs on Windows should also run in a container, this is a good place to see our current application compatability status.
+While eventually application that runs on Windows should also run in a container, this is a good place to see our current application compatability status.

 Is something not on this list?
 Let us know what fails and succeeds in your environment via [the forums](https://social.msdn.microsoft.com/Forums/en-US/home?forum=windowscontainers).